Unit test reports

 You can upload your screenshots as artifacts to GitLab.
 If JUnit report format XML files contain an attachment tag, GitLab parses the attachment.
 When uploading screenshot artifacts:

-• The attachment tag must contain the relative path to $CI_PROJECT_DIR of the screenshots you uploaded.
+• The attachment tags must contain the paths of the screenshots you uploaded relative to $CI_PROJECT_DIR.
 For example:

 <testcase time="1.00" name="Test">